DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 * a student visa
 * a skilled worker visa

-## The student visa
+## Student visa

 For a fee-paying teacher training course, you will need a student visa.
 Your visa must be sponsored by a teacher training provider that is a licensed sponsor of student visas.

-[Find postgraduate teacher training](https://www.gov.uk/find-postgraduate-teacher-training-courses) lists providers which can sponsor student visas.
+You can [find postgraduate teacher training providers](https://www.gov.uk/find-postgraduate-teacher-training-courses) which can sponsor student visas.
 We suggest you contact them to check they can sponsor you before you apply for a training place.

 You’ll be able to apply for your visa if you: